 Are the state minimum requirements enough?

 No, your state requirements are not enough to protect you from every possible situation.
 Keep in mind that once the costs from an accident exceed the state requirements, “you are responsible for everything else,” says Guttman.
-He adds, for example, “in Maryland, the State Minimum for Property Damage is $15,000.
+He adds, for example, “In Maryland, the State Minimum for Property Damage is $15,000.
 The average new vehicle is pushing $40,000 and I see many above-average vehicles on my commute.”
-If you cause an accident and severely damage or total this vehicle, “$15,000 isn’t going to go far,” warns Guttman.
+If you cause an accident and severely damage or total it, “$15,000 isn’t going to go far,” warns Guttman.

 Should I have collision and comprehensive if my car isn’t worth much?